 If you have hypothyroidism, taking Synthroid needs to become a part of your daily routine.
 To keep blood levels on an even keel, you should also take it at the same time every day.

 Ideally, you should take Synthroid on an empty stomach since food can delay absorption.
 Me?
 I take it in the middle of the night, when I know I won’t be eating anything.
 In fact, it’s best to wait an hour after taking your pill before eating.
 Certain foods can inhibit absorption of Synthroid, too.
 A diet rich in fiber for instance, may decrease the amount your body absorbs.

-Foods and nutrients such as calcium, iron and soy can also interfere with absorption.
-If you must eat these foods or take these supplements, make sure to wait at least one hour after taking your medication before doing so.
+Foods such as soy and grapefruit juice, and supplements like calcium and iron can also interfere with absorption.
+If you must eat these foods or take these supplements, make sure to wait at least four hours after taking your medication before doing so.

 Knowing whether you need to adjust your dosage is a matter of being vigilant about how you feel.
 It’s important to note whether you’re gaining weight for no good reason, feeling more tired than usual or are suddenly inexplicably depressed.
 If you notice these or any new symptoms, you should talk to your doctor about adjusting your dosage.

 Most people, including me, get their Synthroid from their local drugstore or a mail-order pharmacy.
 But if you want to buy Synthroid online, make sure to get a prescription from your doctor and use a licensed pharmacy, which means you’ll have access to a licensed pharmacist in case you have questions.
 Dr. Friedman echoes this advice and encourages patients to read the site’s privacy and security policies to ensure their information is kept private.
 In addition, he recommends that you always ask for Synthroid and not its generic version, levothyroxine.